 Hey Amazing Lady!
 Welcome to the Blog!
-I've worked with hundreds of Female Entrepreneurs and Women in Business all over the World to help them implement powerful Personal Development habits so they can achieve their goals.
+I've worked with hundreds of Women in Business all over the World to help them implement powerful Personal Development habits so they can achieve their goals.

 One of the questions I get asked the most when I teach them about Vision Boards (other than 'What is a Vision Board?') is 'How do I create a Vision Board?'
 And I totally get it.
 Vision Boards can be a little bit overwhelming if you're not sure how to make one but can also be a bit discouraging if they're not used in an intentional way.

 So let's talk firstly about what they actually are.

 I used to believe that Vision Boards were just somewhere to cut out pretty inspiring images from magazines of happy thin people with arms outstretched on a beach at sunset, sports cars and dream vacations and put them up on my wall so I could look at them and feel motivated by them (which never really worked).

 So as a result I half heartedly did them (following the advice of many 'Gurus') without really understanding why and then wondered why they didn't work.
 Hey Universe, where's my stuff?!

 But as I learned so much more about the power of our Brains, of the Universe and of powerful techniques to manifest goals and dreams I decided to give it another go.

 So in this Blog Post I want to share not only what a Vision Board (or a Dream Board if you prefer) is, but also how you can create it so that it ACTUALLY works.
 You'll also find a Free Vision Board Template at the end of this Blog Post to help get you started!
 You're welcome!

 WHAT IS A VISION BOARD?

 Very simply, a Vision Board is a visual representation of your dreams and goals.
 The things you want to achieve, all the Peaceful Abundance you want to bring into your life.